Yves33/wxgpx-phoenix/src/docs/README.md

 3.2 Opening a file:
 ------------------
 * Using the menu (File->Open), you'll get a file selection dialog box where you can browse to the file you want to open.
+* you can also directly drop your files on map or time graph
 * The program can read gpx files v1.0 (\*.gpx), compressed gpx files (\*.gpz, gpx.gz) and Garmin fit files (\*.fit).
 Be sure to select the right type of file in the file selector filter combo box.
 * If no information is found concerning speed in the file, the speed is calculated according to GPS positions and time.
 Some other information (such as slope, course,…) are calculated by the software and everything is stored in a table (to learn more about this table, see plugins section, table and shell).